opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 - Go to _QFieldSync plugin > Layers Properties_

 Use expressions to specify the path of the attachments.
-By default, pictures are saved into the "DCIM" folder, audio are saved into the "audio" folder and videos are saved into "video" with a timestamp as name.
+By default, pictures are saved into the "DCIM" folder, audio recordings are saved into the "audio" folder and videos are saved into "video" with a timestamp as name.

 !![Paths](../assets/images/paths-saving-media.png)